DevOpsPlayground/Hands-on-with-Hashicorps-Nomad/README.md

 ## 3. Cluster Job<a name="3"></a>

-So far, we just had a server and a client as infrastruture but if we want to apply this to a bigger scale, we will have most likely clusters of servers and we will need to apply our jobs to clusters.
+So far, we have a server and a client as infrastruture but if we want to apply a job this to a bigger scale, we will have most likely, clusters of servers and we will need to apply our jobs to the clusters.

+So let's add one more instance for nomad use the two clients as a cluster.

 ### 3.1.
 Add one more instance<a name="3.1"></a>